mitchellwaite/BladesDL/README.md

 - 6717 support... should be simple
 - Plugins? not that many would work, but a debugging plugin might be useful
+- contpatch, licpatch, xblapatch, etc. The leaked DashLaunch source only has contpatch so we'll see.

 ## Credits